core-wg/resource-directory/draft-ietf-core-resource-directory.md

 	<t>
 	This section defines the REST interfaces between an RD and endpoint servers, which is called the Resource Directory Function Set.
 Although the examples throughout this section assume use of CoAP
 	<xref target="I-D.ietf-core-coap"/>, these REST interfaces can also be realized using HTTP <xref target="RFC2616"/>.
-An RD implementing this specification MUST support the discovery, registration, update, and removal interfaces defined in this section and MAY support the validation interface.
-For the purpose of validation, an endpoint implementing this specification SHOULD support ETag validation on /.well-known/core (which is very straightforward for static /.well-known/core link documents).
+An RD implementing this specification MUST support the discovery, registration, update, and removal interfaces defined in this section.
 	</t>

 	<t>